HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_31/Exercise_04_31.md

 ####Question
 The code snippet below uses the prefix version of the increment and decrement operators.
 Explain why the prefix was used and not postfix.
-Also write the snippet using postfix operators.
+Also rewrite the code using postfix operators.
 ```cpp
 vector<int>::size_type cnt = ivec.size();